What can I expect?

 Veterinary Treatment - Should one of the lions become injured or sick, interns will assist the Lions Manager in treating the injury if it is minor enough and not involve the need for a Veterinary consult.
 If a vet is called in to assist, you may have the opportunity to help them during any treatment.

-At Antelope Park interns will also be involved in caring for the Park’s resident elephants, horses, donkeys and mules.
+At Antelope Park interns may also be involved in caring for the Park’s resident elephants.

 What are we looking for?